carpentries/instructor-training/episodes/01-welcome.md

     overall philosophy and procedures of both organizations in order to prepare them to teach at Software and Data Carpentry workshops.

-During the insturctor-training workshop students will listen to short lessons, participate in individual and group practical exercises, practice teaching, and give critical feedback to their peers.
+During the instructor-training workshop students will listen to short lessons, participate in individual and group practical exercises, practice teaching, and give critical feedback to their peers.